Bartholomey/the_lake_redoubt/julija/05_chapter_five.md

 Me: “You really want me gone, don’t you?
 Mathematically speaking, I do not belong in your world, right?”

-*Symmetry Stranger says that mathematically speaking, I truly am not compatible with this world; my asymmetry and stagger, and because it is impossible to reduce and reshape me – all this is puzzling him, and he cannot understand how and why do I even exist.*
+*Symmetry Stranger says that mathematically speaking, I truly am not compatible with this world.
+My asymmetry and mental stagger, and because it is impossible to reduce and reshape me – all this is puzzling him, and he cannot understand how and why do I even exist.*

 Me: “You went from a cuddly plaything to something ... dark!
 As to my existence, what do you suggest?”